 A divorced spouse can receive spousal benefits if they were married to their ex for at least 10 years and haven’t remarried.

 Do you have more questions about Social Security Planning?
-Then please reach out to The Dorcey Law Firm, PLC to get answers from our dedicated and experienced estate planning attorneys.
+Then please reach out to Dorcey Law Firm to get answers from our dedicated and experienced estate planning attorneys.
 Call (239) 309-2870 today set up your free consultation.